 Regular attendance at school is important for continuity of learning.
-We aim for an annual attendance of at least 97% (against a national average of around 96.1%) and we celebrate high levels of attendance in a variety of ways.
+We aim for an annual attendance of 100%.
 However, we do appreciate that during the course of a school career there are likely to be occasions when absence is unavoidable and acceptable.
 These notes explain the approach we follow to manage attendance.

 Types of Absence